alycapps/GLAMobile2.0/README.md

 * Must have mongodb installed
 * Must have node.js installed
 * Perform a npm install
-* To run "yarn start"
+* To run use either "yarn start" or "npm start"

 Please visit the deployed site at https://pacific-springs-70065.herokuapp.com/